-State Rep. Patrick Sellers (D-Birmingham) recently pre-filed legislation to increase the number of joint custody agreements awarded in divorce cases in Alabama.
+State Rep. Patrick Sellers (D-Pleasant Grove) recently pre-filed legislation to increase the number of joint custody agreements awarded in divorce cases in Alabama.

 Sellers' bill would create a "rebuttable presumption" that joint custody is in the children's best interest.
 The bill would emphasize joint custody in divorce cases.
 Under a rebuttable presumption, a judge must consider joint custody the best option unless later evidence shows otherwise.